KnowWhereGraph/geoenrichment-qgis/README.md

 4. Open the plugin either from the `Plugins` menu or the `toolbar`

 ### Report an issue
-- If you encounter any issue with the tool or have any feedback, please report on the [INSERTISSUESLINK]()
+- If you encounter any issue with the tool or have any feedback, please report on the [Github repository](https://github.com/KnowWhereGraph/geoenrichment-qgis/issues)